Brain Tumor Survival Rate

 At Moffitt Cancer Center, we take an individualized approach to brain tumor treatment, offering patients a wide range of evidence-based therapies that a team of experts will recommend for each patient’s unique situation.
 More importantly, we see our patients as more than just statistics.
 Our brain cancer team works tirelessly to help our patients access the most beneficial therapies available while ensuring that they maintain the best possible quality of life.
 This approach has helped Moffitt to achieve survival rates that exceed national averages.

-For more information about the brain tumor survival rate and how it can be improved by appropriate treatment, call 1-888-MOFFITT or schedule an appointment online.
+For more information about the brain tumor survival rate and how it can be improved by appropriate treatment, call 1-888-MOFFITT or complete a new patient registration form.
 No referral is necessary to consult with our oncologists specializing in brain cancer.